TACC-Cloud/agave-docs/docs/agave/guides/apps/app-example-app.rst

 Overview
 --------

-Your file *samtools-sort.json* is written in `JSON <http://www.json.org/>`_\ , and conforms to an Tapis-specific data model.
+Your file *samtools-sort.json* is written in `JSON <http://www.json.org/>`_\ , and conforms to a Tapis-specific data model.
 We will dive into key elements here:

 To make this file work for you, you will be, at a minimum, editing: